 Also known as the woodchuck, these animals are known to stand up on their hind legs to survey their surroundings.
 Coat color varies depending on the subspecies.
 They could be grayish in color to a cinnamon brown.
 Because they have guard hairs that are tipped with white, the groundhog is given a frosted appearance.
 Woodchucks have a double coat.
 Their rounded ears are useful when burrowing because they cover the ear canal and prevent dirt from getting in.

-Groundhogs range from 415 to 675mm in length and can weigh up to 6 kg.
+Woodchucks range from 415 to 675mm in length and can weigh up to 6 kg.
 Males of this species often grow to be larger in size and weight than the females.

-The most wide spread of the marmot species in North America, the groundhog can be found as far north as Alaska and as far south as Georgia, Alabama, Louisiana and Arkansas.
+The most wide spread of the marmot species in North America, the woodchuck can be found as far north as Alaska and as far south as Georgia, Alabama, Louisiana and Arkansas.
 They prefer more open habitats but also are commonly found in edge habitats between forests and open fields.
 Unlike some other species, the groundhog seems to thrive in areas near human development.
 The clearing of forests to create fields has greatly increased the number of these animals found in PA.
 It is also interesting to note that many groundhogs have a summer den and a winter den.
 They always burrow in soils that are well drained.
 They are generally solitary although males have a home range that generally overlaps with the home range of one or two females.

 In the spring, males exit hibernation first in order to establish clear territories before the females emerge.
 Groundhog males generally mate with multiple females quickly after they emerge from their winter burrows.
 After a gestation period of about 32 days a litter of altricial pups is born.
 The litter size is generally between 1 and 9 young which the mother weans at about 45 days old.
-Juvenile groundhogs can leave the mother as early as 2 months of age and they become sexually mature within the first or second year.
+Woodchuck juveniles can leave the mother as early as 2 months of age and they become sexually mature within the first or second year.

 - Groundhogs are excellent burrowers, using burrows for sleeping, rearing young, andhibernating.
 The average groundhog has been estimated to move approximately 1 m3 (35 cu ft), or 2,500 kg (5,500 lb), of soil when digging a burrow.